-This protocol focuses on the rotator cuff tendons, called the SITS tendons as an acronym for the four muscles, supraspinatus, infraspinatus, teres minor, subscapularis.
+This neuromuscular massage protocol focuses on the rotator cuff tendons, called the SITS tendons as an acronym for the four muscles, supraspinatus, infraspinatus, teres minor, subscapularis.
 This protocol works well when it follows the treatment of the sub-occipitals and cervical lamina.

-This routine is from The WorkBook of Classical Neuromuscular Therapy, which was created at the ASHA School of Massage and used to train thousands of therapists for more than 15 years.
+This routine is from The WorkBook of Classical Neuromuscular Therapy.
+Created at the ASHA School of Massage, it has been used to train thousands of therapists for more than 15 years.

-These routines are intended for mindful review by Bodywork Professionals and are not appropriate as self-care for non-professionals.
+These routines are intended for mindful review by bodywork professionals and are not appropriate as self-care for non-professionals.
 Self-injury could occur.

 Tony Preston has a practice in Atlanta, Georgia where he sees clients.
 He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.

-to include more patterns with better self-care.
-In the meanwhile, there will be inconsistency in formatting, content, and readability until we get the old posts updated.
-Please excuse our mess.
+*This site is undergoing major changes.
+We are reformatting and expanding the posts to make them easier to read.
+The result will also be more accessible and will include more patterns with better self-care.
+In the meanwhile, there may be inconsistency in formatting, content presentation, and readability.
+Until we get older posts updated, please excuse our mess.